MicrosoftDocs/power-platform/power-platform/admin/control-client-app-access-to-environment.md

 There are two ways to build the list of applications to manage:

 - [Get the list](#get-the-list-of-pre-authorized-applications) with the function **createOperationUsingWebAPI()**.
-- [Enable audit mode](#enable-audit-mode) to see the list of applications running in the environment.
+- [Turn on audit mode](#turn-on-audit-mode) to see the list of applications running in the environment.

 > [!NOTE]
 > The following list of apps are pre-authorized to run in a Dataverse environment.